shotgunsoftware/sg-jira-bridge/README.md

 # sg-jira-bridge

 A simple synchronization setup between Shotgun and Jira.
+Foo Bar

 -  **sg_jira_event_trigger.py**: A Shotgun event trigger which can be used with the [Shotgun Event Daemon](https://github.com/shotgunsoftware/shotgunEvents)